Indicative Price Range and How the Offer Is Structured

 Before evaluating Workiva pricing, we need to understand what type of solution it is and which problems it addresses.

-It is a platform designed to manage reporting and regulatory compliance, especially in areas where financial and ESG data must be consolidated and presented in a structured way.
+It is a platform designed to manage custom reporting and regulatory compliance, especially in areas where financial and ESG data must be consolidated and presented in a structured way.

 Its proposal focuses on supporting companies that need order, traceability and control over large volumes of information.